mkeinan/arduino_iot_01/README.md

 # arduino_iot_01
-An example code repository for the arduino IOT project
+Code repository for the arduino code in Technion IOT project